 Diamond sizes: carat weight and diamond shape

 Depending on the carat weight and the diamond shape, there is an infinite variety of diamond sizes.
-Diamond carat weight is used to for three different purposes: the actual weight of the diamond, as an indication of diamond sizes and to calculate the wholesale diamond prices using the price per carat value.
+Diamond carat weight is used for three different purposes: to measure the actual weight of the diamond, as an indication of diamond sizes, and to calculate the wholesale diamond prices using the price per carat value.
 Note that carat weight and diamond sizes do not increase proportionally.
 A 6-carat diamond is not three times larger than a 2 carat diamond.
-Measuring the table of the diamond, the diamond sizes for a 6-carat diamond and a 2-carat diamonds are 11.7mm and 8.2mm respectively.
+If you measure the diamond's table, you'll see the diamond sizes for a 6-carat diamond and a 2-carat diamond are 11.7mm and 8.2mm, respectively.
 However, a 6.3-carat diamond and a 6.5 carat diamond will also differ in diamond sizes, albeit it only in the first decimal place.
 And this standardization of diamond sizes only applies to round diamonds.
-When you change the diamond shapes it becomes slightly more complicated.
+When you change the diamond shapes, it becomes slightly more complicated.

 Diamond sizes for fancy shape diamonds

-There are many different diamond shapes in the world of fancy shape diamonds.
+There are many different diamond shapes in the world, including the special category of fancy-shaped diamonds.
 Each diamond cut has its own beauty and appeal.
-Some diamond cuts even create the optical illusion of being slightly larger than they are such as oval shape diamonds, princess cut diamonds and cushion cut diamonds.
+Some diamond cuts even create the optical illusion of being slightly larger than they are, such as oval shape diamonds, princess cut diamonds and cushion cut diamonds.
 However, it really depends on the way the loose diamonds have been cut.
 The perceived diamond sizes for an elongated cushion cut diamond compared to a more roundish cushion cut will be vastly different.
 The same goes for a more squarish or rectangular princess cut diamond.
-The perceived shape of particular diamond shapes is indicated by the length to width ratio, where 1:1 is a perfectly square princess cut diamond.
+The length to width ratio indicates the perceived shape of particular diamond shapes, where 1:1 is a perfectly square princess cut diamond.

 Use carat weight to determine budget, not diamond sizes